‘Bold And The Beautiful’ Spoilers Thurs. July 19: Schemer Bill Delightedly Plots, Fashion Show Prep Underway

 According to Bold and the Beautiful spoilers, via She Knows Soaps,“Bill starts pursuing his agenda again.”
 He will also try to dig up dirt on his son, so that he can use the situation to his advantage.
 In Friday’s episode, Justin (Aaron D. Spears) will also battle his conscience as he decides whether to go through with his boss’s latest request.

 At Forrester Creations, everyone is rushing around as preparations for the relaunch of Hope For The Future are underway.
-Of course, nobody is as anxious as Hope and she will of course be double-checking Thorne’s (Ingo Rademacher) designs and make sure that Emma (Nia Sioux) has nailed the dance routine.
+Of course, nobody is as anxious as Hope and she will, of course, be double-checking Thorne’s (Ingo Rademacher) designs and make sure that Emma (Nia Sioux) has nailed the dance routine.

 Bold and the Beautiful spoilers tease that the Friday’s cliffhanger episode will feature a spectacular fashion show that will have a surprising showstopper.
 Be sure to tune in to B&B every weekday on CBS.